artemiscloud/activemq-artemis-operator/docs/quickstart.md

 * Now scale down the cluster from 2 to 1

 ```$xslt
-kubectl scale statefulset example-activemqartemis-ss --replicas 1
+kubectl scale statefulset ex-aao-ss --replicas 1
 ```

-* Observe that the pod example-activemqartemis-ss-1 is shutdown and soon after a new drainer pod of the same name is started by the controller.
-This drainer pod will shutdown itself once the messages have been drained to the other pod (namely example-activemqartemis-ss-0).
+* Observe that the pod ex-aao-ss-1 is shutdown and soon after a new drainer pod of the same name is started by the controller.
+This drainer pod will shutdown itself once the messages have been drained to the other pod (namely ex-aao-ss-0).

 * Wait until the drainer pos is shutdown.
-Then check on the message count on TEST queue at pod example-activemqartemis-ss-0 and you will see the the messages at the queue is 2000, which means the drainer pod has done its work.
+Then check on the message count on TEST queue at pod ex-aao-ss-0 and you will see the the messages at the queue is 2000, which means the drainer pod has done its work.